Dr. Tom Colletti, DHSc, PA-C, DFAAPA

 Keywords: Point of care ultrasound, ultrasound, chest radiograph, pneumonia, emergency medicine

 Tentis M. Lung Ultrasound for Diagnosing Pneumonia in Deployed Military Settings.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2021; 4(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.